johnpeart/dept-of-bad-ideas/_guest-guides/02-checklist-for-guests.md

 **Practice for the quick fire round**.

 You will be given a series of small policy issues to solve during recording.
 You will be asked to pitch a solution to those problems on the fly.
-Practice talking about solving problem without interruption for 1 minute at a time.
+Practice talking about solving problems without *umm*-ing or *err*-ing for 1 minute at a time.

 [Find out more about Round 4](/guest-guides/in-the-thick-of-it)